LIS

 1. Hold a valid Virginia license as a land surveyor;

-2. Present satisfactory evidence of a minimum of two years of land surveying experience that is progressive in complexity in land surveyor B land surveying, as provided in § 54.1-408 of the Code of Virginia, under the direct control and personal supervision of a licensed land surveyor B or professional engineer;
+2. Present satisfactory evidence of a minimum of two years of land surveying experience, as provided in § 54.1-408 of the Code of Virginia, under the direct control and personal supervision of a licensed land surveyor B or professional engineer;

 3. Present satisfactory evidence of having passed college-level courses in hydrology and hydraulics that are acceptable to the board; and

-B. A qualified applicant shall be issued a land surveyor B license upon passing the board-developed exam.
+B. A qualified applicant will be issued a land surveyor B license upon passing the board-approved exam and meeting all board requirements of in subsection A of this section.

 Statutory Authority